Adrian Bailey: Political career

 Bailey contested the seat of South Worcestershire at the 1970 general election, where he was easily defeated by Gerald Nabarro.
 At both the February 1974 general election and October 1974 general election he unsuccessfully contested the Cheshire seat of Nantwich, where he was defeated by John Cockcroft.

 In 1976, the Speaker of the House of Commons, Selwyn Lloyd decided to stand down from the Commons, and Bailey contested the resulting by-election.
 However, he was again easily defeated, this time by David Hunt, who was later to enter the Cabinet of John Major.
 Bailey was not to fight a Parliamentary election again for 24 years, but contested and lost the Cheshire West European seat in 1979.

 In 1982, Bailey moved to the West Midlands to become a full-time political organiser for the Co-operative Party covering the Midlands and South Yorkshire region.
 He held this post until his election to Parliament in 2000.

 He was elected as a councillor for Sandwell Borough Council in 1991 and was its Deputy Leader from 1997 to 2000.
 At the time of the resignation of Commons Speaker, Betty Boothroyd in 2000, Bailey was the Secretary of the constituency Labour Party and Deputy Leader of the local council and seemed the obvious choice to fight what was then a safe Labour seat in the impending by-election.
 He was chosen to fight the seat and won fairly comfortably on 23 November 2000, entering the Commons 30 years after his first attempt.
 He is unusual in that he has contested two Parliamentary by-elections caused by the resignation of two different Speakers of the House of Commons.

 Following its establishment in 2002, Bailey took the position of Secretary of The All Party Parliamentary Group for Steel which acts as a group to promote the interests of the steel manufacturing industry and the communities that work in that industry.

-Following the 2005 general election, Bailey became a Parliamentary Private Secretary to the Secretary of State for Work and Pensions and served successive Secretaries of State, David Blunkett and John Hutton.
+Following the 2005 general election, Bailey became a Parliamentary private secretary to the Secretary of State for Work and Pensions and served successive Secretaries of State, David Blunkett and John Hutton.
 He also served as the Parliamentary Private Secretary to Bob Ainsworth, the Minister of State at the Ministry of Defence.

-He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party (UK) leadership election.
+He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

-He retired at the 2019 United Kingdom general election.
+He retired at the 2019 general election.